Skip to main content

 What history of data from GA4 can I backfill?

 Botify can only retrieve historical data for up to 14 months from GA4.
-As specified by Google, retention of user-level data, including conversions, can be set to a maximum of 14 months for GA4 properties (not the GA360 version).
+As specified by Google, retention of user-level data, including conversions, can be set to a maximum of 14 months for GA4 properties.

 How long is data saved in Botify?